 Napa California, USA Travel Guide

-The valley's landscape welcomes investigation and activity, from gentle walks to exhilarating rides, showing its diverse natural beauty.
+The valley's landscape welcomes investigation and movement, from mild walks to exhilarating rides, showing its diverse natural beauty.

 Napa Valley Vine Trail: This paved, flat multi-use path suits leisurely walks or cycling.
 Lake Berryessa Shoreline offers gentle trails.